nikitkuv/jupyter_notebooks/3. EDA and hypothesis testing - cellular company data/README.md

-# Exploratory data analysis and hypothesis testing

-## Assessment of the most profitable tariff plan for cellular company
+# Exploratory data analysis and hypothesis testing: assessment of the most profitable tariff plan for cellular company
 There is the dataset containing data about two tariff plans of cellular company including cellular data, data on SMS and web traffic.

 **Goal**: assess and define the most profitable tariff plan in terms of revenue and which one should have bigger advertising budget.